White House chooses Minneapolis, St. Paul for violence prevention strategy using American Rescue Plan funds

 "Our country is experiencing an epidemic of gun violence, and Minneapolis isn't immune to it.
 My proposal for the first wave of federal rescue plan funding features a strong commitment to violence prevention and intervention work in addition to resources for law enforcement," said Minneapolis Mayor Jacob Frey in a statement.
 "We're grateful for the White House's commitment to working directly with local governments to curb gun violence."

-Minneapolis gunshot victims have increased 90% from last year, while violent crime arrests have dropped by a third, according to police statistics.
+The number of Minneapolis gunshot victims has increased 90% from last year, while violent crime arrests have dropped by a third, according to police statistics.

-Last month, Hennepin and Ramsey County deputies serving on a U.S. marshals task force shot and killed Winston Boogie Smith Jr. as they attempted to take him into custody, leading to weeks of protests in Uptown.
-The yet-unidentified officers allegedly were not wearing body cameras during the shooting due to U.S. Marshals Service policy, raising questions about the transparency of federal task forces.
+Last month, Hennepin and Ramsey County deputies serving on a U.S. marshals task force shot and killed Winston Boogie Smith Jr. as they attempted to take him into custody on a warrant for being a felon in possession of a gun, leading to weeks of protests in Uptown.
+The yet-unidentified officers were not wearing body cameras during the shooting , allegedly due to U.S. Marshals Service policy, raising questions about the transparency of federal task forces.

 Minneapolis will not be partnering with federal law enforcement in the violence intervention collaboration, said Frey's spokeswoman Tara Niebeling.
 But "as a participating jurisdiction, our team will receive technical assistance from the administration and be given access to national leaders in the conversation around public safety and the rise in gun violence across the nation," she said.